-- C. Encroachments. - (1) Within Zones A1 through A30 and AE, on streams without a regulatory floodway, no new construction, substantial improvements or other development (including fill) shall be permitted unless: - (a) The applicant demonstrates that the cumulative effect of the proposed development, when combined with all other existing and anticipated development, will not increase the water surface elevation of the base flood more than one foot at any location; or

-- (b) The City of Oswego agrees to apply to the Federal Emergency Management Agency (FEMA) for a conditional FIRM revision, FEMA approval is received and the applicant provides all necessary data, analyses and mapping and reimburses the City of Oswego for all fees and other costs in relation to the application.
-The applicant must also provide all data, analyses and mapping and reimburse the City of Oswego for all costs related to the final map revision. - (2) On streams with a regulatory floodway, as shown on the Flood Boundary and Floodway Map or the Flood Insurance Rate Map adopted in § 133-6, no new construction, substantial improvements or other development in the floodway (including fill) shall be permitted unless: - (a) A technical evaluation by a licensed professional engineer shows that such an encroachment shall not result in any increase in flood levels during occurrence of the base flood; or - (b) The City of Oswego agrees to apply to the Federal Emergency Management Agency (FEMA) for a conditional FIRM and floodway revision, FEMA approval is received and the applicant provides all necessary data, analyses and mapping and reimburses the City of Oswego for all fees and other costs in relation to the application.
-The applicant must also provide all data, analyses and mapping and reimburse the City of Oswego for all costs related to the final map revisions. - (3) In a Special Flood Hazard Area (SFHA), if any development is found to increase or decrease base flood elevations, the City of Oswego shall as soon as practicable, but not later than six months after the date such information becomes available, notify FEMA and the New York State Department of Environmental Conservation of the changes by submitting technical or scientific data in accordance with standard engineering practice. - (4) Whenever any portion of a floodplain is authorized for development, the volume of space occupied by the authorized fill or structure below the base flood elevation shall be compensated for and balanced by a hydraulically equivalent volume of excavation taken from below the base flood elevation at or adjacent to the development site.
-All such excavations shall be constructed to drain freely to the watercourse.
-No area below the waterline of a pond or other body of water can be credited as a compensating excavation.
+- (1) Proposals shall be consistent with the need to minimize flood damage; - (2) Public utilities and facilities such as sewer, gas, electrical and water systems shall be located and constructed so as to minimize flood damage; and - (3) Adequate drainage shall be provided to reduce exposure to flood damage. - B. Encroachments. - (1) Within Zones A1 A30 and AE, on streams without a regulatory floodway, no new construction, substantial improvements or other development (including fill) shall be permitted unless: - (a) The applicant demonstrates that the cumulative effect of the proposed development, when combined with all other existing and anticipated development, will not increase the water surface elevation of the base flood more than one foot at any location, or, - (b) The Town of Webster agrees to apply to the Federal Emergency Management Agency (FEMA) for a conditional FIRM revision; FEMA approval is received; and the applicant provides all necessary data, analyses and mapping and reimburses the Town of Webster for all fees and other costs in relation to the application.
+The applicant must also provide all data, analyses and mapping and reimburse the Town of Webster for all costs related to the final map revision. - (2) On streams with a regulatory floodway, as shown on the Flood Boundary and Floodway Map or the Flood Insurance Rate Map adopted in § 170 6, no new construction, substantial improvements or other development in the floodway (including fill) shall be permitted unless: - (a) A technical evaluation by a licensed professional engineer shows that such an encroachment shall not result in any increase in flood levels during occurrence of the base flood, or, - (b) The Town of Webster agrees to apply to the Federal Emergency Management Agency (FEMA) for a conditional FIRM and floodway revision; FEMA approval is received; and the applicant provides all necessary data, analyses and mapping and reimburses the Town of Webster for all fees and other costs in relation to the application.
+The applicant must also provide all data, analyses and mapping and reimburse the Town of Webster for all costs related to the final map revisions.

-§ 133-16 Standards for all structures.
+§ 170-16 Standards for all structures.